politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 The Labour Party is divided on the prospect of a second referendum (in Oxford, a motion calling on the leadership to call for one and campaign for remain passed by only a few votes).
 As a solution, it comes with an awful lot of practical problems of its own.
-There are questions of what exactly the question would be and what options would be available.
+There is the issue of what exactly the question would be and what options would be available.
 May's deal and no deal?
 May's deal and remain?
 All three?
 It would also almost certainly be impossible to pass the requisite legislation and hold the legally-required campaign prior to